madpin/cellmage/README.md

 * 🌍 **Access Diverse Magical Fonts:** Connect to OpenAI, Anthropic, Azure, and other OpenAI-compatible APIs.
 * ⚡️ **Live Conjuring:** Watch the LLM weave its response character-by-character with built-in streaming support (the default!).
 * 🪄 **Ambient Enchantment (Optional):** Feeling lazy?
 Use `%llm_setup_forever` to automatically treat *any* standard cell you run as a prompt!
 (Use `%disable_llm_config_persistent` to turn it off).
 * 🧪 **Precise Incantations:** Override models, temperature, and other parameters on-the-fly for specific spells or configure instance-wide defaults.
+Use model aliases (like 'g4' for 'gpt-4') for quick access to your favorite models.
+* 📝 **Model Aliases:** Define short aliases for your frequently used models in a `cellmage_models.yml` file or manage them through magic commands.
 * GOTO **Re-usable Spell Snippets:** Inject content from local files (like code context or data samples) directly into the conversation history before casting your spell.
 * 💰 **Mana Tracking:** Get a handy status bar after each call showing duration and estimated cost (because even magic has its price!).
 * 📚 **Detailed Spell Logs:** Keep a record of your magical experiments with robust file logging.